Google plus

 Why deploying an ELN is worth the effort.

 One of the linked articles below mentions a group who considered purchasing a commercial ELN system on several occasions.
 At least once, the research organization and the ELN vendor were "at the alter", waiting for management to sign on the dotted line.
 In the end, management balked because they could not see how they would realize immediate, obvious cost savings.
-The perceptions of management outweighed the needs of the scientists.
+The perceptions of management outweighed the needs of the scientists and apparently, the organization's commitment to research integrity.
 The scientists were eager to deploy the solution because their data management and research coordination efforts were, frankly, in disarray.
-I can't say that the product would definitely have prevented the serious problems this group subsequently ran into, but I can say that avoiding situations like these is what ELNs were designed for.
+I can't say that our product would definitely have prevented the serious problems this group subsequently ran into, but I can say that avoiding situations like these is what ELNs were designed for.
 I can also say that the "discovery" portion of any legal or regulatory proceeding will cost an affected organization a lot less, sometimes thousands or millions less, if they have the ability to search for and produce required documents and audit trail information efficiently.
 Without an ELN, organizations will need to pay a small army of data minors to go through every single paper notebook and document by hand until they locate needed information, and even then it may be legally flimsy, incomplete and easy to challenge in court, or unconvincing to a patent attorney or board of inquiry.

 Contrary to what the sales team of some products might tell you, ELN's are not really designed to save an enormous amount of money "up-front".
 Rather, they are designed to help improve long-term productivity, protect your investment by safeguarding data, prevent catastrophic data loss and errors of internal communication, identify WHERE problems have occurred after the fact, and reduce the negative consequences of missteps by making it easier to locate legally critical documents and data when they REALLY count.